CPLI FAQs

 You need to have gained both educational qualifications and years of experience in Life Insurance specific to claims, underwriters and rehabilitation professionals.

-No – this accreditation is very specific to life insurance only.
-We look at both your educational qualifications and the number of years and experience you have gained in life insurance.
-Both are important, so you will need to start at the ALUCA accreditation level specific to your education and years of experience spent working as Life Insurance professional – taking the lesser of the two.
+No – CPLI accreditation is specific to life insurance only.
+We look at both your educational qualifications and the number of years experience you have gained in life insurance.
+Both are important, so you will need to start at the ALUCA accreditation level specific to your education and years of experience as Life Insurance professional – taking the lesser of the two.

-No – this accreditation is very specific to life insurance only.
+No – CPLI accreditation is specific to life insurance only.
 It is about both your education and experience gained in life insurance only.

 There are a couple of options.
 Firstly, you may be able to gain an educational qualification in life insurance via recognised prior learning (RPL).
 ANZIIF provide this opportunity via their Recognition of Prior Learning (RPL) process where they will evaluate what you have learned either formally or informally and potentially provide a credit to a full or part ANZIIF qualification where appropriate.
 You can find out more about this on their website: anziif.com (recognition-of-prior-learning).